heleao/panda-hw/Heroes+of+Pymoli+HW.md

 Observations of three trends:
-1. Males buy more products, buy more expensive items, and buy more frequently than Females
+1. Males buy more products, more expensive items, and more frequently than Females.
-2. 20-24 age group buy the most products but 40+ buy more expensive products and more frequently out of any age group
+2. 20-24 age group buy the most products but 40+ buy more expensive products and more frequently out of any age group.
 3. The frequency of purchases per user is low since the top user in purchase value only bought 5 times.